-2017 J/24 Sailing Instructions
+2024 J/24 Sailing Instructions

-1. Spirit of the Racing Program - The spirit of this Program is "camaraderie ahead of competition."
-The Club wishes to create a relaxed, friendly, safe and inclusive atmosphere where Members can enjoy their Club and improve their skills.

-2. Rules - All races will be governed by the rules as defined in The Racing Rules of Sailing.

-3. Eligibility - J/24 Races are open to Club J/24s which are assigned to "Racing Team Captains" who are responsible for their boat and crew.
-Skippers may apply to be a Racing Team Captain at www.myc.org.

-4. Entry Fees - The Entry Fees for J/24 races is \$300 per series.

-5. Crew Requirements - J/24 Races are a Member-only program.
-Non-Members are not permitted to race unless written permission is received in advance from the Membership Director.
-There is a \$25 guest fee per race.
-A guest may only race at the club 3 times before joining.
-Only Members with Skipper Privileges are permitted to helm during J/24 Races.

-6. Notices to Competitors - Notices to Competitors will be posted at the clubhouse.
+- 1. Spirit of the Racing Program The spirit of this Program is "camaraderie ahead of competition."
+The Club wishes to create a relaxed, friendly, safe and inclusive atmosphere where Members can enjoy their Club and improve their skills. - 2.
+Rules All races will be governed by the rules as defined in The Racing Rules of Sailing. - 3.
+Eligibility J/24 Races are open to Club J/24s which are assigned to "Racing Team Captains" who are responsible for their boat and crew.
+Skippers may apply to be a Racing Team Captain at www.myc.org. - 4.
+Entry Fees The Entry Fee is \$300 per series. - 5.
+Crew Requirements Racing at the Club is Members-Only.
+Non-Members are not permitted to race unless written permission is received in advance from the Club Office.
+On J/24s, there is a \$25 guest fee per race.
+A guest may only race at the club twice per year. - 6.
+Notices to Competitors Notices to Competitors will be posted at the clubhouse.
 Any change in the sailing instructions will be posted before 5:00 PM on the day it will take effect, except that any change to the schedule of races will be posted at least one day before.
-Changes to the Sailing Instructions after the start of the season will appear in purple type.

-7. Signals Ashore - Signals made ashore will be displayed at the clubhouse.
+Changes to the Sailing Instructions after the start of the season will appear in purple type. - 7.
+Signals Ashore Signals made ashore will be displayed at the clubhouse.
 Code Flag "AP" with 2 sound signals (one sound signal when lowered) means "The race is postponed, do not leave the harbor."
 The time of the warning signal will be made known before the lowering of "AP."